 Homeschool mama self-care means we identify when we don’t feel happy.

-I had been rudely awakened by the home alarm.
+Once upon a time, I had been rudely awakened by my alarm.
 Seven o’clock on the dot.

 I intended to wake at that time yesterday.
 Yet, I would have gladly ignored the alarm for another half hour to finish my dream.

-When I descended to the main level, I feel draggy and achy.
-Two kids are achy and sick to their stomachs.
+When I descended to the main level, I felt draggy and achy.
+Two kids said they were achy and sick to their stomachs.

 I make my coffee: too much water, not enough coffee grounds.
-The shot of caffeine I’m looking for will require me to drink six mugs.
+The shot of caffeine that normally energized me wasn’t enough.
+I might need six mugs of coffee today.

-There’s an undeniable truth I’ve come to understand about parenting: if you’re happy, sad, mad or glad, you’ll see that reflected in your kids.
+There’s an undeniable reality about parenting: if you’re happy, sad, mad or glad, you’ll see that reflected in your kids.

-No, I’m not trying to suggest that they are a full mirror image of our selves.
-They have their separate personalities, energies and approaches, but if I’m not feeling great, they’re often not either.
+I’m not trying to suggest they are a full mirror image of ourselves.
+They have their separate personalities, energies and approaches, but I’ve learned that if I’m not feeling great, they will feed on my energy.
 If I’m chipper, they feed on that energy too.

 Drat!
 If only that weren’t so.
 We could live in our bubbles of irritation when it suited us and react any old way.
 We could brood because something didn’t turn out the way we wanted.
 We could eat our chocolate almonds and Lays potato chips in bed and watch Netflix on our iPod all day when we weren’t feeling good.

-The consequences will come out in stilted or destructive engagements with others.
+The consequences will return to us in stilted, dissatisfying connections or destructive engagements with others.

-There’s just no way around bad feelings.
+There’s just no way around uncomfortable feelings.
 We must go through the muck to get out of the muck.
 Sometimes we need to challenge the thoughts behind our emotions.

 Having said that, we are responsible for containing our emotions.